 HOW TO APPLY

-- Application for Spring 2014 Wall Street Boot Camp will open in November of 2013.
+- Application for Fall 2014 Wall Street Boot Camp will open in April.
 Only freshmen, sophomores and juniors are eligible.

-- For those that applied for Fall 2013, remember only accepted applicants will be notified.
-If you do not hear from Robin Stevens by May 10, 2013, then you have not been accepted for Fall 2013.
-If eligible, please apply in November for Spring 2014.
+- For students who applied for Spring 2014, only accepted applicants will be notified.
+If you do not hear from Robin Stevens by the beginning of the semester, then you have not been accepted for Spring 2014.
+If eligible, please apply in April for Fall 2014.